matrix-org/matrix-spec-proposals/proposals/3440-threading-via-relations.md

 GET /_matrix/client/unstable/rooms/!room_id:domain/messages?filter=...
 ```

-The filter string would include the new fields, above.
+The filter string includes the new fields, above.
 In this example, the URL
 encoded JSON is presented unencoded and formatted for legibility:

 ```jsonc